Office 2010 Crackeado Pt-br

 Depending on the situation, the security dialog box describes the specific problem.
 The following table lists the possible problems and offers advice on what you should or should not do in each case.

 Macro is not signed Because the macro is not digitally signed, the identity of the macro publisher cannot be verified.
-Therefore, it is not possible to determine if the macro is safe or not.
+Therefore, it is not possible to determine if the macro is safe or not. | Before you enable unsigned macros, make sure the macro is from a trustworthy source.
+You can still work in your document even though you don't enable the macro. |

-You can explicitly trust the macro publisher by clicking Trust all documents from this publisher in the security dialog box.
+Macro signature is not trusted The macro is potentially unsafe, because the macro has been digitally signed, the signature is valid, and you have not chosen to trust the publisher who signed the macro. | You can explicitly trust the macro publisher by clicking Trust all documents from this publisher in the security dialog box.
 This option appears only if the signature is valid.
-Clicking this option adds the publisher to your Trusted Publishers list in the Trust Center.
+Clicking this option adds the publisher to your Trusted Publishers list in the Trust Center. |

-We recommend that you don't enable macros with invalid signatures.
+Macro signature is invalid The macro is potentially unsafe, because the macro has been digitally signed and the signature is invalid. | We recommend that you don't enable macros with invalid signatures.
 One possible reason the signature is invalid is that it has been tampered with.
-For more information, see How to tell if a digital signature is trustworthy.
+For more information, see How to tell if a digital signature is trustworthy. |

-Before enabling macros with expired signatures, make sure the macro is from a trustworthy source.
-If you have used this document in the past without any security issues, there is potentially less risk to enabling the macro.
+Macro signature has expired The macro is potentially unsafe, because the macro has been digitally signed and the signature has expired. | Before enabling macros with expired signatures, make sure the macro is from a trustworthy source.
+If you have used this document in the past without any security issues, there is potentially less risk to enabling the macro. |